 A suitable form for your verdict is attached to the charge for your convenience if you care to use it, but it is not intended to suggest to you in any way what your verdict should be, and you may or may not, as you see fit, make use of it.
-At any rate, your verdict must be in writing and signed by your foreperson.
-Your only duty at this time is to determine whether the defendant is guilty or not guilty under the indictment in this cause, and you must restrict your deliberations to the issue of whether the defendant is guilty or not guilty, and nothing else.
+At any rate, your verdict must be in writing and signed by your foreperson. duty at this time is to determine whether the defendant is guilty or not guilty under the indictment in this cause, and you must restrict your deliberations to the issue of whether the defendant is guilty or not quilty, and nothing else.
 After you have retired to the jury room, no one has any authority to communicate with you except the officer who has you in charge.
 Do not attempt to talk to the officer, or anyone else concerning any question you may have; instead address your question to the Court in writing.
-If you want to communicate with the Court, notify the bailiff.
-Any communication relative to the case must be written, prepared by the foreperson, and submitted to the Court through the bailiff.
+If you want Court, notify bailiff.
+Any communicate with the the to communication relative to the case must be written, prepared by the foreperson, and submitted to the Court through the bailiff.